projectcalico/calico/docs/source/faq.rst

 PCI certification applies to the whole end-to-end system, of which Calico would be a part.
-We understand that most current solutions use VLANs, but after studying the PCI requirements documents, we believe that Calico does meet those requirements and nothing in the documents *mandates* the use of VLANs.
+We understand that most current solutions use VLANs, but after studying the PCI requirements documents, we believe that Calico does meet those requirements and that nothing in the documents *mandates* the use of VLANs.

 "How Does Calico Maintain Saved State?"
 ---------------------------------------